+If you’re thinking of starting a search for a new banking job in Hong Kong, it’s first worth considering whether your efforts will be worthwhile.
 If there are a lot of other people looking for work in your field now may not be a good time to enter the job market.

 To help you decide, we compared the amount of Hong Kong-based vacancies with the number of local CVs on our database across 18 key finance job functions to produce the chart below.
 We restricted the resumes to those updated within the past year, indicating that they belong to people interested in finding new jobs.

 If you’re in one of the sectors towards the top of the chart, your job search could be fairly straightforward because you will face the least competition from other candidates.
 If you’re at the bottom, you might want to stick with your current job.

 Quants will have the ‘easiest’ time finding a new job in Hong Kong – there are just three Hong Kong-based candidates on our database for every available job in the city.
 Continued demand for analytical skills and a high academic barrier to entering the quant profession have created a perpetually tight job market.

 Private banks in Hong Kong are also struggling to hire enough relationship managers to service the increasing number of millionaires and billionaires in Greater China.
 It’s not only the likes of UBS, Credit Suisse and Citi that are recruiting, boutiques such as LGT, VP Bank, EFG, and Safra Sarasin are regularly trying to poach RMs.
 Our chart shows that there are only four CVs for every private banking vacancy.